-CONTEMPLATIO Desert Spirituality Retreat – Feb 29, Sat, all day in the Mojave Desert, following early Christian monastic prayer practices.
-All students welcome- free.
-To sign up to come on the retreat, and for more info, contact retreat leader, Rev. Jim Burklo – email@example.com
+CONTEMPLATIO Desert Spirituality Retreat – a day in the Mojave Desert, following early Christian monastic prayer practices.
+All students welcome.
+For info about the next retreat, contact Rev. Jim Burklo – firstname.lastname@example.org

 Interfaith Mindful Contemplative Prayer